andrewabest/andrewbestdotcom/content/posts/how-to-not-suck-at-mentoring.md

 In classic Goodo fashion, without any semblance fear and with great enthusiasm, Rache had booked herself in to go and attend Rails Camp.
 Before really knowing much about Rails.
 Or Ruby.

 Goodo relayed this fact to me, and her growing trepidation about the upcoming experience.
-She felt she needed to at least begin understanding the basics of how to code to legitimise her attendance (not that this would be a problem, Rails Camp is an amazingly welcoming place!).
+She felt she needed to at least begin understanding the basics of how to code to legitimise her attendance - not that this would be a problem, Rails Camp is an amazingly welcoming place!

-Emboldened by my equal lack of knowledge of Rails or Ruby, I offered to mentor her in the fine art of developing software with it.
+Emboldened by my equal lack of knowledge of Rails or Ruby, I offered to mentor her in the fine art of developing software with them.

 ## Where To Begin When You Are Beginning